nikhilracha/React-Blog/README.md

 This is a static Personal Blog made in React Js with Google news API integrated into the Navigation section of the blog.

-## Available Scripts
+Make sure you have node installed on your machine.

-In the project directory, you can run:
+In the project directory :

+1) First install all the dependencies by running
+### `npm install`

+2) To run use :
 ### `npm start`

 Runs the app in the development mode.<br />